 Marco Taglietti, M.D., has served as a member of our Board since November 2014 and as our Chief Executive Officer since April 1, 2015.
 From August 2007 to August 2014 he served as Executive Vice President, Research and Development, and Chief Medical Officer of Forest Laboratories, Inc. and President of Forest Research Institute, where he was responsible for all research and development activities until August 2014, after Forest Laboratories was acquired by Actavis plc.
 Prior to joining Forest Laboratories, Inc. in 2007, Dr. Taglietti held the position of Senior Vice President, Head of Global Research and Development, at Stiefel Laboratories, Inc. for three years.
 He joined Stiefel Laboratories, Inc. after 12 years at Schering-Plough Corporation where he held positions of increasing responsibilities as Vice President, Worldwide Clinical Research for Anti-Infectives, Oncology, CNS, Endocrinology and Dermatology.
 Dr. Taglietti began his career at Marion Merrell Dow Research Institute.
-Dr. Taglietti currently serves on the board of directors of NephroGenex, Inc. (NASDAQ: NRX) and of Delcath System, Inc. (NASDAQ: DCTH).
+Dr. Taglietti currently serves on the board of directors of Delcath System, Inc. (NASDAQ:

+DCTH), and was previously a director of NephroGenex, Inc. (NASDAQ: NRX).
 He received his medical degree and board certifications from the University of Pavia in Italy.
 Because of Dr. Taglietti's extensive experience in drug development and commercialization, including anti-infectives and antifungals, we believe he is able to make valuable contributions to our Board.